Philippe von Wurstemberger's photo

 Links: [Profile on GoogleScholar] [Profile on ResearchGate]

-I'm a PhD candidate in Mathematics at ETH Zurich's RiskLab and a visiting researcher at the Chinese University of Hong Kong, Shenzhen.
+I hold a PhD in Mathematics from ETH Zurich and am a postdoctoral researcher at the Chinese University of Hong Kong, Shenzhen.

 My work lies at the intersection of mathematics and deep learning, with a dual focus: firstly, to deepen the theoretical understanding of deep learning through mathematical theory, and secondly, to innovate new deep learning methods for tackling numerical mathematics problems.